• Skip to primary navigation

 fresh cucumbers on ice.

-Fill a water-bath canner about half full and set on high heat.
+To prepare canning jars, lids, and rings for use, fill a water-bath canner about halfway and set on high heat.
 Bring the water-bath to a boil while you prepare the pickles for canning.

 To make the brine, combine vinegar, water, and salt in large stock pot or saucepan.
 Heat on HIGH, and bring the brine quickly to a boil.
 Remove from heat and set aside.